Postnatal depression: what is it?

 She may snap at her partner or other children without cause.
 Partners often say, ‘I can't do anything right.
 If I fold nappies she complains I do it the wrong way.
 If I don't help, I'm being unsupportive.’

 Many women go out a lot or need their partner (or someone) at home with them at all times because they are afraid of being alone at home.
 The fear of something going wrong with the baby or her own perceived inability to cope with the baby on her own is overwhelming.
-Some feel incredibly lonely and go out to feel connected with other people.
-This takes an enormous amount of effort.
+Some feel incredibly lonely and go out to feel connected with other people – This takes an enormous amount of effort.
 Others feel they cannot be with other people and withdraw from family and friends, not answering the door or telephone.

 A woman may forget what she wanted to say mid-sentence.
 She may not be able to concentrate on simple tasks or to take in new information.
 Organising herself and her family can become too difficult.
-Sometimes she doesn’t know where to start or she starts everything at once.
-Her ability to think creatively about her problems and to find solutions disappear, including what will help her feel better and finding services to help her.
+Sometimes she doesn’t know where to start or may start everything at once.
+She may be unable to think creatively about her problems and find solutions – like reaching out to services that will help her.

 Feeling guilty can be a common feeling for all mothers but more so for the mother with postnatal depression.
-Her thoughts and feelings constantly reinforce in her own mind that she is inadequate and a bad mother.
+Her thoughts and feelings constantly reinforce in her own mind that she is inadequate or a bad mother.
 She may be unable to take encouragement from the good things she has done or to feel affirmed by her relationship with her baby.
 Reassurance will not dissuade her thinking and can discourage her from talking about how inadequate and guilty she feels.

 A woman who enjoyed her job may panic at the thought of returning to it, no longer sure she is able to do it.
 A woman who enjoyed having family and friends over may panic at the thought of visitors.
 She may feel unable to prepare a meal which she enjoyed doing before the baby was born.
 Most women with postnatal depression have very low self esteem regardless of how well they seem.
 Some describe their experience as a loss of sense of who they are, a loss of sense of self.